-So is it enough to post about your new blog, podcast, or video at the time you publish it?
+So, is it enough to only post about your new blog, podcast, or video at the time you publish it?
 In short… nope.
-Especially not when the lifespan of posts on certain platforms lasts mere hours (or even seconds!).
+Especially not when the lifespan of posts on certain platforms lasts mere hours (or even minutes).

-- Facebook posts last up to 2.5 hours
+- Facebook posts only last up to 6 hours

-- Instagram posts last up to 48 hours
+- Instagram posts only last between 21 and 48 hours

-- Twitter posts last up to 18 minutes
+- Twitter posts only last up to 18 minutes

 Why Wring Out Your Video Content?

 Before we get to the how, you may be wondering what’s the point of wringing out your video content in the first place.
-Well, let’s say you spend months planning a webinar (or hey, even weeks).
+Well, let’s say you spend months planning a webinar.
 You record it, it goes live, and then it lives “on-demand”...forever.

-So it’s critical to find unique ways to reuse and repurpose your video content.
+It’s critical to find unique ways to reuse and repurpose your video content.
 For example, you can turn your webinar into a podcast.
-This is an excellent time to open up information in other ways (besides Zoom—which people are sick to death of).
-Enable people to consume the content the way they want to (i.e., audio, video, and text).
+This is an excellent time to open up information in other ways and enable people to consume the content the way they want to (i.e., audio, video, and text).

 How to Repurpose Video Content

 Now, depending on the information in your webinar, an audio podcast may not be enough.
-So instead, you could go with a video podcast.
+So instead, you could go with video podcasting.
 Then you can turn your video podcast into other forms of content, such as:

-These perform well on social media because of the visual element they add.
+Audiograms perform well on social media because of the visual element they add.
 They are short highlight clips of your video or podcast.
-It shows animated waves of the sound as listeners play it.
+They show animated waves of the sound as listeners play them.
 Then you can direct people to the full-length content within the post.

-This can be in either audio or video format (or both).
-You can include these directly on social media like you would an audiogram.
-Or you can add them to your blog posts as snippets users can click and play.
+Short clips can be in either audio or video format (or both).
+You can include them directly on social media like you would an audiogram.
+Or, you can add them to your blog posts as embedded snippets users can click and play.

-This is a simple way to wring out your video content.
-You can showcase imagery, such as charts, stats, and key takeaways to help make the content more digestible and memorable.
-You can use Powerpoint, Slideshare, or other tools.
-Some even allow you to add motion graphics, which can give more appeal to your slides.
+Presentations are another simple way to wring out your video content.
+Using them, you can showcase imagery, such as charts, stats, and key takeaways that help make the content more digestible and memorable.
+Some presentation tools such as Powerpoint and Slideshare allow you to add motion graphics, which give even more appeal to your slides.
 These presentations can be sent internally, to warm leads, other partners and collaborators, etc.

-Speaking of blog posts, you can take great talking points from your video and turn it into a blog post.
-You can dive deeper into the topic than what was said in the video.
+Speaking of blog posts, you can take great talking points from your video (especially if it is a video podcast) and turn them into a blog post.
+You can even dive deeper into the topic than what was said in the video.

-Stop Wasting and Start Wringing Out Video Content
+Stop Wasting and Start Wringing Out Your Powerful Video Content

-So in a nutshell – there’s a ton you can be doing with your video content.
-You put in a lot of time and effort into these videos, so why not wring it out and make sure you’re getting the best bang for your buck (aka time and effort).
-Audiograms, blog posts, tweets, long-form social posts on Facebook and LinkedIn… sky’s the limit!
-There’s SO MUCH you can do with it.
+In a nutshell, there’s a ton you can do with your video content.
+You put a lot of time and effort into these videos, so why not wring them out and ensure you’re getting the best bang for your buck (a.k.a. time and effort)?
+Audiograms, blog posts, tweets, long-form social posts on Facebook and LinkedIn — the sky’s the limit!

-We truly believe that the better you get at wringing out your content, the more results you’ll see from each piece you publish — more traffic, more views, more listens, more engagement.
+We truly believe that the better you get at wringing out your content, the more results you’ll see from each piece you publish — more traffic, more views, more listens, and more engagement.